datocms/ruby-datocms-client/docs/dato-cli.md

 ### Writing the config file

-We then define how content stored in DatoCMS needs to be translated into local files using a config file placed in your project root folder called `dato.config.rb`.
+We then define how content stored in DatoCMS needs to be translated into local files inside the `dato.config.rb` config file.
 Let's start with posts:

 ```ruby
 directory "content/post" do